Iqbal-khan07/Distribution-Systems-v2/frontend/README.md

-# Commercial Distribution Solutions - Backend Team
+# Commercial Distribution Solutions - Frontend Team

 ## Description
 This frontend project currently uses React, Facebook and Google OAuth, and several react modules like Materials UI along with Heroku to deploy this web application.
-This web application is a distribution center management system that allows authorized users to sign in and perform their appropriate tasks, like viewing invoices, placing and order, and viewing registered shops (customers) in the system.
+Commercial Distribution Solutions is a distribution center management system that allows authorized users to sign in and perform the tasks that correpond to their role as either order taker or order fulfillers.
+Such tasks include viewing all invoices, placing an order, and viewing registered shops (customers) in the system.

 ## What Works for the MVP